 Stop Periodontal Disease Early:

 If you are concerned about the health of your gums, or are noticing signs of gingivitis or periodontitis, contact our office to schedule a free consultation.
 Call our Miami dental office at 305.447.1447 for more information.
-With the help of Modular Periodontal Therapy, Dr. Gallardo and Dr. Lamas can restore a healthy mouth and gums.
+With the help of Modular Periodontal Therapy, Dr. Gallardo can restore a healthy mouth and gums.